hamxiaoz/10x-developer/javascript.md

     - `paserFloat`
         - It always convert to oct.
 If starts with 0x, it returns 0.

-### string
+### string (value type)
-- it's unicode of 16bit
+- It's unicode of 16bit
 - `unnnn` is unicode nnnn
-- can use '+' to concatenation.
-- can mix different type using '+' since JavaScript is weak typed.
+- Can mix different type using '+' since JavaScript is weak typed.
 The non-string type is auto converted to string.
 - So, if you add a string to a number (or other value) everything is converted in to a string first
 ```
 this year is " + 2013 => "this year is 2013"